 I usually start with a spreadsheet putting in all possible options and then keep narrowing it down to ideally what to do.
 But I always keep some flexibility to make changes after reaching the destination because travel can never be completely planned with children.

-Share your favourite Indian and International travel destinations.
+Share your favorite Indian and International travel destinations.

 As a family, it’s never difficult to choose a destination because we wear our adventurous hats for mountains, and are as enthusiastic for a beach destination or being in a cosmopolitan city or a small village, wide-eyed to go on a safari.